 Ever since COVID-19 upended how many people work, employees have been looking for more from their employers, and those in the legal industry are no exception.
 According to a national survey, recruitment/retention is the single greatest challenge for 60% of law firms.
-Factors like burnout, increasing competition, and a focus on work-life balance are leading to associate attrition of up to 25% at some firms.
+Factors like burnout, increasing competition, and a focus on work-life balance are leading to over 25% associate turnover at some firms.
 While firms traditionally could expect to lose half of their associates over five years, now, those firms risk losing 125% of their workforce over the same time period.

 While compensation is one factor to consider, supportive programs like fertility benefits that demonstrate an interest in and commitment to employees’ lives outside of work can be even more impactful in improving both employee retention and recruitment.
 In fact, 60% of respondents said they would consider leaving their firm for a better work-life balance.
 Investing in fertility benefits can also help law firms meet diversity, equity, and inclusion (DEI) goals, a high priority for today’s job seekers.

 Fertility benefits are becoming a must-have for retention and recruitment